-Edward read Software Engineering (MSc) and Business Administration (MBA) at the University of Oxford (Exeter College), Theology and Religous Studies (BA) at the University of Cambridge (Hughes Hall), Public Administration (MPA) at the London School of Economics and is a final year doctoral degree candidate in Clinical Medicine Research at Imperial College London under the supervision of Associate Professor Josip Car and Professor Azeem Majeed.
+Edward read Software Engineering and Business Administration at the University of Oxford (Exeter College), Theology and Religous Studies at the University of Cambridge (Hughes Hall), Public Administration at the London School of Economics and Clinical Medicine Research at Imperial College London under the supervision of Associate Professor Josip Car and Professor Azeem Majeed.
 Edward is a Chartered Engineer (Engineering Council), a Fellow of the British Computer Society and a Fellow of the Chartered Management Institute.

 Sir David Cooksey Fellowship in Healthcare Translation

 THE DESIGN, DEVELOPMENT AND EVALUATION OF DIGITAL HEALTH SOLUTIONS TO IMPACT ANALYSIS AND INSIGHT OF HEALTHCARE DATA

 Edward Meinert is a Chartered Engineer specialising in digital strategy and software engineering.
 Edward's research is centred on the use of digital technology in medicine.
 His primary research interests include robotic process automation in digital health systems and software application development for enhancement of data collection and information dissemination, with a primary aim to improve cost, impact on analytics and adoption.
 He is particularly interested in applications to novel regulatory and therapeutic contexts, such as adaptive and long-term trials focused on preventive medicine, where there are significant opportunities to derive insight from improved data analytics and where standards are yet to be established.